auth-global/self-documenting-cryptography/README.md

 ## Why Adopt Cryptoacoustics?

-From a point of view that is particular cautious, my argument for cryptoacoustis is a novel justification for _contextual parameters_.
+From a point of view that is particular cautious, my argument for cryptoacoustics is a novel justification for _contextual parameters_.
 Furthermore, the G3P applies these insights to make specific suggestions about what kind of data to include when contextual parameters are applied to password hashing.[^contextual_parameters_and_password_hashing] This suggested application of cryptoacoustics results in an example of self-documenting cryptography.

 I know of no theoretical basis for believing the cryptoacoustic constructions deployed by the G3P are workably secure in the way I conjecture they are.
 Clearly this situation is not ideal, and should not be tolerated in the long run.